 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Prior to working at Exeter I worked as a Senior Lecturer in Human Geography at the University of Brighton, as Lecturer in the Department of Sociology at Goldsmiths, University of London, and as a Research Associate in the Department of Sociology at the University of Warwick.
+Prior to working at Exeter I have worked at the University of Brighton, in the Department of Sociology at Goldsmiths, University of London, and in the Department of Sociology at the University of Warwick.
 I completed an AHRC-funded PhD in Cultural Geography in 2012 at the University of Exeter.
-I am part of a research collective called the Authority Research Network.
-Together we experiment with ways of working and writing on issues around power, alienation, participatory practice, and the making of the commons.
-Our latest book is Space Power and the Commons: the promise of alternative futures.
+I have also been an 'A' level lecturer and an arts marketing specialist.

 Broad research specialisms:

 Cultural geography, geographies of affect and non-representational theories

 A social theorist and cultural geographer, my research focuses on the politics of affect and experience, on classical and emergent thinking on authority and on forms of experience in late capitalist life, contributing to ongoing debates on power, authority, affect and the commons.
 My research falls into the following three areas:

 The principal conceptual thread running through my research is an ongoing concern with the relationship between politics, affect and experience.
 My PhD research focused primarily on recent theoretical work on embodiment, politics and affect, and developed a politics of the body through an engagement with Spinoza and his relation to critical theory, particularly through new materialist thinking.